-I also called #PeakProperty in 2014 as George Osbourne took a axe to the Stamp Duty bands, once again going against the popular view at the time and way before we had invented words like ‘Brexit’ or put ‘President’ and ‘Trump’ next door to each other.
-The changes made to SDLT back in 2014 has completely changed the top two rungs of the housing ladder driving transactions numbers down and cutting prices too.
+I also called #PeakProperty in 2014 as George Osbourne took an axe to the Stamp Duty bands, once again going against the popular view at the time and way before we had invented words like ‘Brexit’ or put ‘President’ and ‘Trump’ next door to each other.
+The changes made to SDLT back in 2014 has completely changed the top two rungs of the housing ladder just as I think it was designed to do – driving transactions numbers down and trimming prices as a result.

 I provide regular comment and analysis for radio and TV including BBC Breakfast, The News Channel, Today Program, You & Yours, Jeremy Vine, Simon Mayo and many others.
 I have written for numerous websites, newspapers and magazines including BBC Online.
 I was invited to join the judging panel for the 2012/3/4/5 and 2016 LSL Property Press Awards and for two years helped judge the prestigious Times/Sunday Times Letting Agency of the Year.

 In 2015 I was very flattered to be awarded the LSL Property Commentator of the Year award, the only year it has been presented.

 Currently I divide my time between providing market comment and analysis for the media whilst working for some of the nicest private clients looking for new homes.